bobmonsour/11tybundle.dev/src/posts/11ty-bundle-35.md

 ## Email or beer?

 In case you haven't noticed, I've added a couple of buttons to this site.
 At the end of each of these blog posts, I invite you to send me an email...in the unlikely event that you want to send me your thoughts about the post.
-And at the end of every page of the site, you are now presented with the option to buy me a beer.
+And at the end of every ~~page~~ _post_ ~~of the site~~, you are now presented with the option to buy me a beer.
 I have plenty of coffee, but not enough beer.
 I'll leave it at that.

 That's all for now...until next time...